16th Annual Meeting – Field Visits

 Photos by GCF Task Force.

-The project began with 27 pilot farms, later expanding its reach to more than 300 farms belonging to producer associations, benefiting thousands of rural families in the Amazon region.
+This project seeks to promote the transition to sustainable agri-food systems in forest frontier areas, combining scientific research, technological innovation and local knowledge.
+The project began with 27 pilot farms and has expanded its reach to more than 300 farms belonging to producer associations, benefiting thousands of rural families in the Amazon region.

 New Forestry Economy Building Blocks